slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"The best teams are made up of a bunch of nobodies who love everybody and serve anybody and don’t care about becoming a somebody."
 -- Phill Dooley [1966]*

-People should feel part of a tribe.
-While the tribe is cohesive, external threats will pass.
+While the team is cohesive, external threats will pass.

-Hints:

-- Always be clear and specific about expectations—articulate them repeatedly and in writing.
+A chain is only as strong as its weakest link.
+Always be clear and specific about expectations, articulate them repeatedly and in writing.
 Plan for people to fail you.
-- A chain is only as strong as its weakest link.
+Create a culture that rewards killing ideas.
+No one gets fired, people get praised for saving money.

-- Humans, like animals, thrive in groups of a certain size.
+Humans, like animals, thrive in groups of a certain size.
 The ideal: Amazon’s «two-pizza teams».

 > *"If you want to go fast, go alone.
 If you want to go far, go together."
 -- vox populi*